wootguy/voice_commands/README.md

 All voices and commands are fully customizable.
 You can add, remove, or rearrange commands and voices as you see fit.
 Just don't remove or rename the "Follow me", "Help", or "Stop" commands if you want monster following to work.

+Currently up to 4 different menus are supported, 2 are there by default.

 # Usage

 Say ".vc X" to open a command menu (where X = 1 or 2).